kevinha298/simple-django-rest-api/README.md

 4) Open first terminal session in vs code to build container image: docker-compose up

-5) Open second terminal session in vs code to migrate Django models to Postgresql database: docker-compose run app python manage.py migrate
+5) Once the image is built from the session above, open second terminal session in vs code to migrate Django models to Postgresql database: docker-compose run app python manage.py migrate

 6) On the second terminal session in vs code, build image containers and stop the containers: